Elektroney/Hotwheel/README.md

 # Hotwheel - Additional Context Menu with Modular Plugin Support

-Hotwheel is an innovative application designed to create a circular context menu, offering modular plugin support to enhance user interactions.
-The window displays plugins arranged in a circular layout, allowing users to execute them by moving the mouse in the direction of the corresponding segment.
-This project aims to fill a crucial missing interaction in the workflow, ultimately boosting productivity.
+Hotwheel is an application that creates a Circle that serves as an additional context menu with modular plugin support.
+The window displays plugins arranged in a circular layout, and plugins can be executed by moving your mouse in the direction of corresponding segment.
+The intend of this project is to increase productivity, as I feel like this is an crucial missing interaction in my workflow.